Factbox - Syria's energy sector

 * The start up of the South Central Area gas -- built by Russia's Stroytransgaz -- at the end of 2009 boosted Syria's natural gas production by about 40 percent, with several other projects coming onstream last year.

-* About half of the country's electricity has been made by burning refined oil, much of which has to be imported, according to the U.S. Energy Information Administration.
+* About half of the country's electricity has been made by burning refined oil, much of which has to be imported, according to the U.S. EIA.

 COMPANIES